Methodology

 The revenue-neutral "fair rate"

 We model a single reform: remove only the Proposal A cap, tax every parcel on its full SEV, and reset the rate so the total amount collected is unchanged.
 We do not touch the homestead exemption — that is a separate policy this project does not contest.
-Concretely, within each class we scale by k = ΣTV / ΣSEV and compute fair tax = SEV × millage × k.
-Because the rate is reset downward to be revenue-neutral, this is not a tax increase in aggregate — it is a redistribution.
-In 2021 the multipliers were k = 0.747 for principal residences and k = 0.719 for non-homestead property.
+We hold revenue neutral within each taxing district: for each (jurisdiction × school district × homestead class) we scale by k = ΣTV / ΣSEV and compute fair tax = SEV × millage × k.
+Because each district is reset against its own levy, removing the cap is not a tax increase in aggregate — it is a redistribution within each community.

 A parcel's fair-rate change is fair tax − current tax.
 Positive means it is taxed below a fair rate today (a beneficiary of the cap); negative means it already pays more than a fair rate would charge — often a recently-sold property.